The views expressed by the host on this show, documented to be almost always right 99.5% of the time.

 It's a total sham.

-That's what's actually I mean, how do you how can you say a spending freeze that is going to save, quote unquote, 250 billion dollars over 10 years is anything, as I said, that's that's the cost of one little dose of mustard on a hot dog at a ballpark.
+That's what's actually, I mean, how can you say a spending freeze that is going to save, quote unquote, $250 billion over 10 years is anything.

-It's nothing, it's a rounding error.
+It's a rounding error.

-Number two, uh don't be surprised if you hear him talk about a salary freeze for the White House and political appointees.
+Number two, don't be surprised if you hear him talk about a salary freeze for the White House and political appointees.

 But we don't know what their salaries are, especially these czars.